xiaoxianyu-office/mm/skills/mechanics/breakblock.md

   - breakblock{forcesync=true;doEffect=false;doDrops=true;useTool=true} @origin
 ```

-When a player calls this with a tool in their hand it drops the block and does not player the particle effects.
+When a player calls this with a tool in their hand it drops the block and does not play the particle effects.

 4.
 ```yaml